ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 have developed (and are still actively working on) a lot of techniques and tools to have side effects that we can control and deal with.

+Before these techniques were discovered and developed in Haskell, the researchers that built haskell were having a very difficult time to just use pure functions and they didn't really know how interact with the operating system, read files, execute commands!
+Have a look at the [interesting story of the development of Haskell](6) to learn more about this process.

-I would like to say that functional programming is also about the tools and techniques to work with side effects efficiently.
+I would like to say that functional programming is also about working with the tools and techniques to work with side effects efficiently.

 Right now is too early to introduce and talk about these tools and techniques, we need a bit more background but you can already start assimilating the facts that: